• Home

 China House, Penang- Review: What’s not to love?

 Unlike the name might suggest, China House is not a Chinese Restaurant.
 But what is it?
-Is it a tea-room?
+Is it a tea room?
 A restaurant?
 Cafe?
 Shop?
 Art dealer?
-Or music club?
+Or a music club?

 It may seem from a birds-eye perspective that it’s going through a bit of an identity crisis.
 Or perhaps it simply saw gaps in the George Town market and decided to give other things a try, creating a unique concept venue.